Diyawalls/Diyawalls/README.md

 - 👋 Hi, I’m @Diyawalls
 - 👀 I’m interested in building projects
 - 🌱 I’m currently learning ...html css JavaScript
-- 💞️ I’m looking to collaborate on web developers
+- 💞️ I’m looking to collaborate oweb developers
-- 📫 How to reach me 07068707543
+- 📫 How to reach me

 <!---
 Diyawalls/Diyawalls is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.